 Lawns and Gardens

 We promote the use of responsible property care practices that create healthy lawns and gardens while protecting the environment.
-We can advise you on options forEuropean Chafer Beetle infestations, how to safely remove invasive species, how to manage trees on your property, and how to support healthy streams and backyard wildlife habitat through Naturescaping.
+We can advise you on options for European Chafer Beetle infestations, how to safely remove invasive species, how to manage trees on your property, and how to support healthy streams and backyard wildlife habitat through Naturescaping.
 Under the Pesticide Use Control Bylaw, pesticides cannot be used for on residential or City lands in Port Moody for cosmetic purposes.

 Natural lawn care

-Natural Lawn and Garden Care |
+Natural lawn and garden care |

 |

-Lawn watering regulations
+Lawn watering restrictions

 New lawns and lawns with nematode applications for European Chafer Beetle are eligible for a temporary exemption from watering restrictions.